Halter neck is usually said in the same breath as sexy, glamorous and similar adjectives. It is a classic style which never goes out of fashion.

 Draw a center line as in the picture below and a long narrow V mark

-Pin this into the center of the neck back matching the top edges and aligning the centre fold notch
+Pin this into the center of the neck back matching the top edges and aligning the center fold notch.

 Stitch through the V. Cut open through the center line.
 Make sure that the slit is cut till the end, making sure that stitching line is not cut.